 - Severe toothache.
 A persistent toothache can have several different causes that range from a serious cavity to referred pain.
-To help easy any discomfort, rinse your mouth with warm water and then floss between the teeth closes to the discomfort to remove any item that may be stuck.
+To help ease any discomfort, rinse your mouth with warm water and then floss between the teeth closest to the discomfort to remove any item that may be stuck.
 Try using a cold compress or over-the-counter pain reliever to reduce swelling and any discomfort until your appointment.

 - Loose or missing filling.
 While rare, it’s possible for a filling to become loose or even fall out.
 If your filling falls into either category, you need to avoid eating to reduce any additional strain or wear being placed on the tooth.
 Without the support provided by a filling, your tooth is vulnerable to further damage.
 If you have the filling, try placing it back into the tooth until your appointment with Dr. Berger.